The official site of the Western Dakota Association

 The WDA was established in 1938 by five schools – Bismarck (Central) High, Dickinson (Central), Mandan, Minot and Williston.
 Since then, the WDA has expanded its membership and the number of sponsored sports/activities.
-Today, the five charter schools along with St. Mary’s of Bismarck, Jamestown, Bismarck Century, Turtle Mountain Community High School of Belcourt and Bismarck Legacy give the conference 10 members.
-Legacy will begin sponsoring some activities this sports season, and more will be introduced once the school opens in 2015.
-Minot (Bishop) Ryan, Bottineau-Rugby and Hazen-Beulah are presently associate members, participating in one or more activities.
+Today, the five charter schools along with St. Mary’s of Bismarck, Jamestown, Bismarck Century, Turtle Mountain Community High School of Belcourt, Bismarck Legacy and Watford City give the conference 11 members.
+Bottineau-Rugby and Hazen-Beulah are presently associate members, participating in boys' hockey.

 The conference sponsors team championships in boys and girls sports administered by the NDHSAA.
 Football was the first sport the WDA awarded a regular season champion.
 Today, there are 22 sports conducted over three sports seasons.
 The fall season includes: football, volleyball, cross country (Boys/Girls), soccer (B), swimming and diving (G), tennis (B) and golf (G).
 The winter season: basketball (B/G), wrestling, hockey (B/G), gymnastics and swimming and diving (B).
 The spring season: track (B/G), baseball, softball, golf (B), tennis (G), soccer (G).
 In addition to annual team and individual conference awards, the WDA recognizes outstanding academic achievement through team and individual scholar athlete awards.
 The conference celebrated its 75th anniversary in 2013-14.